Caitlin Cosme

-Caitlin Meghani Cosme (born January 19, 1999) is a professional footballer who plays as a defender for Première Ligue club FC Nantes.
-Born in the mainland United States, she plays for the Puerto Rico women's national team.

-Cosme spent her collegiate career with the Duke Blue Devils, winning one ACC title before being drafted 10th overall in the 2022 NWSL Draft by Orlando Pride.
+Caitlin Meghani Cosme (born January 19, 1999) is a professional footballer who plays as a defender for Women's Super League club Crystal Palace.
+Born in the mainland United States, she plays for the Puerto Rico national team.
+Cosme played college soccer for the Duke Blue Devils, winning one ACC title, before being drafted 10th overall in the 2022 NWSL Draft by Orlando Pride.

 Early life

 Born in New Hyde Park, New York, Cosme attended Herricks High School and helped lead the varsity soccer team to the quarterfinals in the state playoffs in her junior and senior years.
 She was named High School All-American as a senior and became the first defender to be awarded MVP for the East squad.
 She also played club soccer for ECNL team Albertson Fury.
 Cosme left high school as the No. 5 ranked defender in the 2017 recruiting class nationally and the No. 1 recruit from the state of New York.